MaxineXiong/Invoice-Extraction-OCR-Challenge-RPA/README.md

 <br/>

-*Please note that as of 12 April 2024, the server for rpachallenge.com has been neglected and is unable to score the output results.
+*Please note that as of 12 April 2024, the server for rpachallenge.com seems neglected and unable to score the output results.
 It will consistently display a failed status in the end, regardless of whether the uploaded CSV file matches the correct result.
 Please disregard the challenge website's score rating for your uploads.*